Key flows

 ## Flow dependencies [#flow-dependencies]

-All capability flows depend on the signing flow for on-chain execution and on compliance transfer logic for transfer validation.
-Asset issuance comes first because DAIO offerings, airdrops, treasury distributions, and XvP settlement operate on an asset that already exists.
+All capability flows depend on the signing flow for on-chain execution and on compliance-transfer logic to validate token moves.
+A deployed asset is a prerequisite: DAIO offerings, airdrops, treasury distributions, and XvP settlement each require one before you can configure them.

 <Mermaid